-Cruising under sail along the coasts of Ireland has a long and colourful history, but it was not until 1929 that the Irish Cruising Club was brought into being to act as a coordinating body for seagoing amateur sailors in all parts of a country which had only recently been partitioned.
+Cruising under sail along the coasts of Ireland has a long and colourful history, but it was not until 90 years ago, in 1929 that the Irish Cruising Club was brought into being.
+It was to act as a coordinating body for seagoing amateur sailors in all parts of a country which had only recently been partitioned.

-Ever since 1929, the Club’s members have worked voluntarily towards the production of Sailing Directions which today cover the entire coast of Ireland in two volumes.
-Sailing Directions for the South & West Coasts of Ireland – which began life as the South and Southwest Coast book edited by Harry Donegan in 1930 – was published in its fourteenth Edition in 2016, while the Twelfth Edition of the East & North Coast Directions – originally published as the East Coast book in 1930 under the editorship of Billy Mooney – was published in 2014.
-Both these editions were edited by ICC member Norman Kean.
+Ever since 1929, the Club’s members have worked voluntarily towards the production of Sailing Directions which today cover the entire coast of Ireland in two volumes: Sailing Directions for the South & West Coasts of Ireland, which began life as the South and Southwest Coast book, edited by Harry Donegan in 1930.
+The 15th edition is due out later this year. • Originally published as the East Coast book in 1930 under the editorship of Billy Mooney, the 13th edition of the Sailing Directions for the North & East Coasts of Ireland was published in 2020.
+Both of the current books are edited by ICC member Norman Kean.